 Earlier I described the halls of healing as both a “state” and as a “place”.
-So which is it?
-Do we enter abstract forms of being when we go to the afterlife, or does it have places similar to those we know in earthly life?
-I have begun to address some of these questions earlier in this book, but now would be a good time to look at this in more detail, before we continue our journey in the afterlife itself.
+Do we enter abstract forms of being when we go to the afterlife, or does it have places like those we know in earthly life?
+I have begun to discuss some of these questions earlier in this book, but now would be a good time to look at this in more detail, before we continue our journey in the afterlife itself.

 HEAVEN IS LIKE A LUCID DREAM

 Life in the afterlife is, I believe, similar to the world many people experience during what psychologists have called “lucid dreaming.”
 During lucid dreaming, the sleeper “wakes up” while the dream is taking place and discovers that they can change the dream at will.
 Lucid dreams are extraordinarily vivid, and the colors and forms are more “real” than waking life.

 They are much more realistic and consistent than most dreams.
 As you have a great deal of conscious control over the dream, it means that you can do pretty well anything you like.
 For example, in a lucid dream, you are able to fly or run at great speed, or you can create landscapes and use your imagination to do extraordinary feats of creativity.

 Somehow, the “whole” of your brain kicks into gear and a simple creative idea will unfold spontaneously into magnificent landscapes and panoramas.
 During lucid dreams, you may see some extraordinarily beautiful things.